DanielBoye/sigcrack/README.md

 - Useful when you want the start of a function and a specific function parameter but need to find a valid signature.

 ## Uninstall
-To uninstall the program, simply run:
+To uninstall the program, run:
 ```sh
 cargo uninstall sigcrack
 ```